ReinoutSchols/fullstack-open-part0-Submissions/exercise4New-note-diagram.md

     participant browser
     participant server

-    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note data: { content: "test" }
+    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note data
     activate server
-    note right of server: server creates new note object <br>and adds it to array notes server-->>browser: server asks browser to do a new GET request and reload the page deactivate server
+    note right of server: server creates new note object <br>and adds it to array notes { content: "test" }
+    server-->>browser: server asks browser to do a new GET request and reload the page deactivate server